 Weighted Harmonic Mean = 89.29

-- The arithmetic mean can be used to calculate the normal average if there is no weight for each value or factors.
+- The arithmetic mean can be used to calculate the average if there is no weight for each value or factor.
 Its major disadvantage is that it is sensitive to extreme values especially if we are having a smaller sample size.
 It is not at all appropriate for skewed distribution.